top of page

 There is a better way

-Instead of getting hopelessly depressed, let’s shift our attention to the alternative: the glorious world of carfree cities.
+Instead of getting hopelessly depressed, let’s shift our attention to the alternative: the magical world of carfree cities.

 A carfree city is first and foremost a city for people – a city without cars, trucks, or motorbikes.
 Instead of a car-dominated city, it is a city of wide pathways and green open spaces, where people easily get around by walking, cycling, and using public transport.